keyboard-dev/starter-template-v3/docs/quickstart.md

 ### Fork the codespace repo

-Go fork this repo: [repo](https://github.com/keyboard-dev/codespace-executor).
+Go fork this repo: [repo link](https://github.com/keyboard-dev/codespace-executor).

 ### Generate a GitHub Pat for the codespace repo